 Creating your first website can be quite the learning experience, and just like learning any new skill, you’ll likely have low expectations for your first few attempts.
 This is what makes a free web hosting plan so appealing, it provides the space to learn without the financial burden.
-But this isn’t an accurate reflection of reality.
+But this isn’t an accurate reflection of reality of zen binary.

 First, there’s no reason why your first website can’t look and function great.
 There’s mountains of material available online to help you get started or if you get stuck.
 Secondly, a lot of web hosts, ourselves included, offer access to free, drag and drop style, website builders which provides a second route.

 Then we get to the free hosting plans and the problems start:

 A web server is equipped with hardware not dissimilar to your computer at home, and just like your computer at home it has finite resources to be shared between customer accounts.